-CDC finds three-fourths of people in Massachusetts COVID-19 outbreak were vaccinated
+Mass.
+COVID-19 outbreak mostly infected the vaccinated, CDC finds; few needed hospitalization

-A sobering scientific analysis published Friday of an explosive Massachusetts COVID-19 outbreak fueled by the delta variant found that three-quarters of the people who became infected were fully vaccinated.
-The report, from the Centers for Disease Control and Prevention, is one key piece of a growing body of evidence that bolsters the hypothesis that vaccinated people can spread the more transmissible variant and may be a factor in the summer surge of infections.
+A sobering scientific analysis published Friday found that three-quarters of the people infected during an explosive COVID-19 outbreak fueled by the delta variant were fully vaccinated.
+The report on the Massachusetts cases, from the Centers for Disease Control and Prevention, offers key evidence bolstering the hypothesis that vaccinated people can spread the more transmissible variant and may be a factor in the summer surge of infections.

-The data, detailed in the CDC’s Morbidity and Mortality Weekly Report, provided key evidence that convinced agency scientists to reverse recommendations on mask-wearing and advise that vaccinated individuals wear masks in indoor public settings in some circumstances.
+The data, detailed in the CDC’s Morbidity and Mortality Weekly Report, helped convince agency scientists to reverse recommendations on mask-wearing and advise that vaccinated individuals wear masks in indoor public settings in some circumstances.

-Critically, the study found that vaccinated individuals carried as much virus in their noses as unvaccinated individuals, and that vaccinated people could spread the virus to each other.
-The CDC was criticized this week for changing its mask guidance without publicizing the data it relied on.
-The report released Friday contains that data.
+Critically, the study found that vaccinated individuals carried as much virus in their noses as unvaccinated individuals, strongly suggesting that vaccinated people could spread the virus to each other.
+The CDC was criticized this week for changing its mask guidance without publishing the data it relied on.
+The report released Friday contains some of that data.

 “This finding is concerning and was a pivotal discovery leading to CDC’s updated mask recommendation,” CDC director Rochelle Walensky said in a statement.
 “The masking recommendation was updated to ensure the vaccinated public would not unknowingly transmit virus to others, including their unvaccinated or immunocompromised loved ones.”

 A CDC internal document obtained by The Washington Post estimated that 35,000 vaccinated people a week in the United States are having symptomatic breakthrough infections out of a vaccinated population of more than 162 million.
-Vaccination coverage is higher than average in Massachusetts, with nearly 70 percent of residents fully vaccinated.
+Vaccination coverage is higher than average in Massachusetts, with nearly 70% of residents fully vaccinated.

 “This shows the delta is formidable,” said Larry Corey, a virologist at the Fred Hutchinson Cancer Research Center.
 “We can’t take one report of packed bars and extrapolate and say the sky is falling.
 The sky is not falling.
 But it does say the vaccine is not infallible.”